Liam Paninski contact / bio info

 contact me is by writing to me at my first name at stat dot

-I'm an associate professor in the Statistics department at Columbia University, and the
+I'm a professor in the Statistics and Neuroscience departments at Columbia University, and the

 co-director of the Grossman Center for the

 Statistics of Mind.
 I'm also a member of the Center for Theoretical

 Institute for Brain Science, and the Doctoral Program in